Mahogra/ETL-Project-using-Python-Largest-Company-in-Indonesia-August-2024/README.md

 Run the python code to begin the ETL process.
 The data will be loaded to CSV file and db file The website of the data is "https://www.idntimes.com/business/economy/trio-hamdani/lengkap-ini-daftar-100-perusahaan-terbesar-di-indonesia?page=all"

-Feel free to use the code to make take some information from a website(web scraping) or to create an ETL pipeline.
+Feel free to use the code to take some information from a website(web scraping) or to create an ETL pipeline.